tylercroberts/datasci_project_template/README.md

 ##### DA:
 Adds the following folders to the root of the project directory
 ```
-├── models             <- Jupyter notebooks - either tutorials for the tool, or interactive analysis.
-│
 ├── reports            <- Non-interactive reports (PDF, HTML, etc.)
 │   │
 │   └──figures         <- Figures for use with files in the reports directory